skaanbilly2/tex-live-installer/README.md

 | 20 | 59.47248697280884 | 210% | 4.7 MB/s|

-The use of asynchronous calls allows us to speedup the
+The use of asynchronous calls allows us to use concurrent downloads as well as avoid using cpu time waiting.

 ## All results
 | Name | Number of workers  |     seconds     | Speedup |  Installed size/s | Notes |